Unique Feature

 How it works

-Verify is where most tools cheat and this one won’t.
-Every criterion marked done needs a live-probe behind it: command output, an HTTP response, a screenshot, a diff.
-“Should work” counts as a failure, and at the deepest tiers a model from another vendor reads the work too, since same-family models share the same blind spots.
+Verification is where most tools cheat and this one won’t.
+Every criterion marked done needs a live probe behind it: command output, an HTTP response, a screenshot, a diff.
+“Should work” counts as a failure, and on high-stakes work a model from another vendor reads the work too, since same-family models share the same blind spots.

 Where it fits

 This is the engine at the center.
-Current State to Ideal State is the idea; the Algorithm is how that idea happens on a given task.
-Everything else in LifeOS exists to serve it: skills give it capabilities, hooks hold it to the rules, the router sets its effort, memory carries what it learned.
+Current State to Ideal State is the idea; the Algorithm is how that idea happens on a given task — intent engineering in motion, task by task.
+Everything else in LifeOS exists to serve it: skills give it capabilities, hooks hold it to the rules, memory carries what it learned.

 Each run binds to an ISA, the one document that holds the ideal state and its test criteria, plus the running record of everything that happened.
 And every run makes the next one better.
 What the system learns about your work and about itself gets captured and fed back, so the Algorithm keeps upgrading its own behavior.